OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

-then in the material file, you can instanciate it as:
+then in the material file, you can instantiate it as:

 ```cpp
 vertex_program TextureAndSkinning glsl